 In case the SSB resources configured for L1-RSRP measurements outside SMTCs are overlapped with the PDSCH/PDCCH that is associated to a PCI different from serving cell, L1-RSRP measurement performance degradation is expected.

+For a UE supports [two TAs and RTD > CP capability], the requirements apply when Rx timing difference is up to MRTD as specified in clause [7.X1.X].

+For a UE which do not support [two TAs and RTD > CP capability], the requirements apply when Rx timing difference is less than CP.